 Funding Overview

-As the Regional Transportation Planning Agency (RTPA), the Regional Transportation Commission makes decisions and sets priorities for the expenditure of various local, state and federal transportation funds for public transit, rail, local street and road, highway, bicycle, and pedestrian facilities.
-Long range planning for transportation funding is done through the Regional Transportation Plan (RTP).
-The RTC selects projects to receive funds anticipated in the next five years through the Regional Transportation Improvement Program (RTIP) and its agency Budget and Work Program.
-The RTC historically has distributed between $10-15 million per year.
+As the Regional Transportation Planning Agency (RTPA) for Santa Cruz County, the Regional Transportation Commission makes decisions and sets priorities for the expenditure of certain local, state and federal transportation funds for public transit, rail, local street and road, highway, bicycle, and pedestrian facilities.

 RTC Funding Programs

-3. State Transportation Improvement Program
+5. State Transportation Improvement Program (STIP)

 RTC Projects/Programs